History of Pacoima, Los Angeles in Timeline

 The 2010 U.S. census counted 103,689 residents in Pacoima's 91331 ZIP Code.
 The median age was 29.5, and the median yearly household income at that time was $49,842.

-In 2020, data from the United States Census Bureau shows the percentage of Pacoima residents aged 25 and older who had obtained a four-year degree or higher is generally lower than the percentage of Los Angeles City and Los Angeles County residents.
+By 2020, data from the United States Census Bureau showed the percentage of Pacoima residents aged 25 and older who had obtained a four-year degree or higher is generally lower than the percentage of Los Angeles City and Los Angeles County residents.
+Data was gathered from 1991-2020.

 2031: Opening of East San Fernando Valley Light Rail Transit Project